Porges/programming-history/README.md

 # History of Programming Language Topics

-Inspired by Cajori’s _A History of Mathematical Notations_.
+Inspired by Cajori’s _A History of Mathematical Notations_, and/or *TV Tropes*.

 # Index